-COMMISSION HIGHLIGHT - RI Global joins Disability Pride march: On 12 July

-2015, the first-ever Disability Pride NYC Parade, a commemoration of the 25th Anniversary of the Americans with Disabilities Act (ADA), took place in New York City.
-The day attracted more than 3,000 participants and marked one of the largest gatherings celebrating and advocating for disability rights in the United States.
+COMMISSION HIGHLIGHT - RI Global joins Disability Pride march: On 12 July 2015, the first-ever Disability Pride NYC Parade, a commemoration of the 25th gatherings celebrating and advocating for disability rights in the United States.
 RI Secretary-General, Venus Ilagan, joined Victor Calise, the Commissioner of the Mayor's Office of People with Disabilities, in helping New York "remember that people with disabilities belong to society, deserve equal rights and should honor themselves," she said.
 Ambassador to the United Nations from Korea, Oh Joon, the President of the Conference of States Parties to the CRPD, served as a Grand Marshal.

-Chapter Four: RI GLOBAL REGIONS
+Chapter Three: RI GLOBAL REGIONS